MicrosoftLearning/mslearn-postgresql/Instructions/Labs/11-explore-azure-ai-extension.md

 ## Inspect the Azure ML schema

-The `azure_ml` schema provides functions with the ability to connect to Azure ML services directly from your database.
+The `azure_ml` schema allows functions to connect to Azure ML services directly from your database.

 1. To review the functions defined in a schema, you can use the [`\df` meta-command](https://www.postgresql.org/docs/current/app-psql.html#APP-PSQL-META-COMMAND-DF-LC).
 To view the functions in the `azure_ml` schema, run: